The holomorphic limit of Kahler manifolds: introduction

 (i) the Hodge number of type $(0,1)$ is deformation invariant,

 (ii) $\cX_0$ admits a \emph{strongly Gauduchon metric} $\omega$ (i.e., a Hermitian metric satisfying that $\partial\omega^{n-1}$ is $\bar\partial$-exact),

 then $\cX_{0}$ is Moishezon.
 After that, D. Barlet \cite{Ba15} showed that if all fibers $\cX_{t}$ over $\Delta^{*}$ are Moishezon and $\cX_{0}$ satisfies either of the above two conditions, then $\cX_{0}$ is still Moishezon.
 S. Rao--I-H. Tsai \cite{RT21} proved that if there exist uncountably many Moishezon fibers in the family, then any fiber with either of the above two conditions is still Moishezon.
-More recently, the author--S. Rao--K. Wang--M-J. Wang \cite{LRWW} proved that if there exist uncountably many Moishezon fibers in the family then all the fibers are Moishezon, without any auxiliary conditions.
+In our forthcoming paper, the author--S. Rao \cite{LR} prove that if there exist uncountably many Moishezon fibers in the family then all the fibers are Moishezon, without any auxiliary condition.

-In order to make the limit $\cX_0$ to be K\"ahler, with some mild assumptions on the metric and on the topology of $\cX_0$, the author--Liu \cite{LL24} proved that the limit of K\"ahler manifolds is still K\"ahler.
-For smooth families of holomorphically symplectic manifolds, A. Soldatenkov--M. Verbitsky \cite{SV} proved that the limit $\cX_0$ of K\"ahler manifolds is still K\"ahler if $\cX_0$ admits a Hermitian-symplectic metric.